 We all have such stories.
 They’re of bad weather, missed flights, delays, exhaustion, boredom, and confusion.

-Travel tip #1.
+Unusual travel tips #1.
 How to avoid all this?
 Stay home.

 But then you’d miss all the great stuff and even some of the horrible stuff that turns out to be kinda great – or, at least, instructive.